csakaguchi92/Project-1.26/README.md

-# _Portfolio_
+# _Spring Campaign Landing Page_

-#### _This is a webpage about my work_
+#### _This is a mock up of the Spring Campaign Landing Page_

 #### By _**Claire Sakaguchi**_

 ## Description

-This is a webpage that hosts a series of projects by Claire Sakaguchi and is intended to communicate information about her work.
+This page is a prototype of the barre3 Spring Campaign landing page created as a demo.